Wan-sdon-code/beyond-the-grades/README.md

 > **PSLE.
 O-Level.
 Diploma.
 Degree.
 Good job.
 Good salary.**
 >
-> We spend years preparing kids for the next step.
+> We spend years preparing our kids for the next step.
 >
 > **But are we preparing them for life?**

 I'm not a parenting expert.

-Just one simple thought:
+This is just one simple thought:

 > ## **Don't only prepare kids to succeed.
 Prepare them to handle life.**